AODQ/monte-toad/taskell.md

 - better kernel control (can control when/how and what order kernels are dispatched)
 - at resolutions lower than 256 have higher strides
 - give % completion of a rendered image
+- display rendering time of a frame (total)